Sipadan Diving Guide: Permits, Best Season, and What to Expect

 Most resorts rotate guests so everyone gets at least one Sipadan day

-Since 2023 Sabah parks only allows for 2 dives per diver, per day.
+Since May 2026 Sabah parks again allows for 3 dives per diver, per day.
+(Previously had been only 2 per diver per day)

 Steps to Secure a Permit: